-Who is Eligible?
+Who is eligible?

-- Have and maintain a minimum cumulative GPA of 2.0 or higher.
+Have and maintain a minimum cumulative GPA of 2.0 or higher

-- Submit a renewal application every year.
+Submit a complete application

 If this is the first time you are applying for a Pinnacol Foundation scholarship, you must submit the following:

-- Most recent cumulative grade transcript (does not have to be official): high school transcript, GED certificate or college transcript
+Most recent cumulative grade transcript (does not have to be official): high school transcript, GED certificate or college transcript

 If you are a returning applicant for a Pinnacol Foundation scholarship, you must submit the following:

-- Completed renewal application
+Completed renewal application

-- Most recent cumulative grade transcript (does not have to be official)
+Most recent cumulative grade transcript (does not have to be official)

-- A written update on your progress toward graduation, including your current academic standing
+A written update on your progress toward graduation, including your current academic standing

-How are Scholarships Awarded?
+How are scholarships awarded?

 New applications are reviewed by the Pinnacol Foundation's Selection Committee, and renewal applications are reviewed by appropriate staff.
 Only complete applications will be reviewed.
 Recommendations are presented to the Pinnacol Foundation Board of Directors, and final decisions are made in April of each year.